Seekatar/seekatar.github.io/_posts/2024-08-21-build-pipeline.md

 }
 ```

-> [!NOTE]
-> Each named box represents a stage in the pipeline.
+> NOTE: Each named box represents a stage in the pipeline.
 The numbers on the arrows are scenarios numbers, which I will refer to throughout this blog.

 And given all that, you know that was not the final word.
 There would be changes.
 One of the first things we did was to standardize on the branching, and pipelines.
 See my [previous blog]() about leveraging a template repository to encapsulate nearly all the pipeline logic.